Pecan Pie Bars Recipe

 DIRECTIONS:

 - Preheat the oven to 350°.
-Place pecans on a baking sheet and roast for 8-10 minutes or until toasted and fragrant.
+Place 3 cups whole pecans on a baking sheet and roast for 8-10 minutes or until toasted and fragrant.
 Set aside.

 - Cut parchment paper to fit the bottom of an 11×7 rimmed baking pan allowing for 3-4 inches of overhang on each side.
 Spray the bottom and sides of the pan with vegetable spray and lay the parchment in the pan, to create a sling.
 Spray the parchment paper with vegetable spray and set aside.

-- In a medium bowl, combine the brown sugar, corn syrup, melted butter, vanilla and salt and mix together with a spatula.
-Add the coconut and pecans and stir to combine.
-Pour the pecan mixture into the prepared pan and spread evenly in the pan.
-Bake for 20-25 minutes or until filling is bubbly and coconut is well toasted.
-Sprinkle evenly with remaining sea salt.
+- Pour the pecan mixture into the prepared pan and spread evenly in the pan.
+Bake for 20-25 minutes or until the filling is bubbly and the coconut is well-toasted.
+Sprinkle evenly with ¼ teaspoon flaky sea salt.

 NOTES: